 According to the U.S. State Department, Nigerian armed forces and a government-supported militia known as the Civilian Joint Task Force (CJTF) have recruited and used child soldiers.
 The CJTF is a local self-defense force formed in 2013 to protect communities against attacks by Boko Haram.
 Nigeria’s Borno State government has provided financial and in-kind support to the CJTF, while Nigeria’s armed forces have worked with the group to coordinate military operations against Boko Haram.
-The CJTF has reportedly recruited and used children as young as twelve to man checkpoints, conduct patrols, search for and arrest insurgents, guard camps for internally displaced people, and collect intelligence, at times in collaboration with Nigerian armed forces.
+The CJTF has reportedly recruited children as young as twelve to conduct patrols, search for and arrest insurgents, guard camps for internally displaced people, and collect intelligence, at times in collaboration with Nigerian armed forces.
 At its height, an estimated several thousand children were affiliated with the group.
-There have not been any verified reports of the CJTF recruiting or using children since at least April 2018, though insecurity and travel restrictions have limited the ability of investigators to verify these claims.
 The Nigerian armed forces have also recruited and used child soldiers, often for use in support roles – including to fetch water or firewood, deliver messages, or clean – though there have also been reports of children being interrogated and used as collaborators to identify members of Boko Haram.
 There were no verified reports of child soldier use or recruitment by Nigerian government or government-backed forces between April 2018 and March 2019, resulting in the country being excluded from the 2019 CSPA list – the first and only time Nigeria was not listed since its first appearance in 2015.
 Nigeria reappeared on the CSPA list in 2020 following verified reports that its military recruited and used children in support roles between April and October 2019.
 The country remained on the CSPA list in 2021 after an international organization verified the CJTF used two children between the ages of 15 and 17 to assist at a checkpoint in Borno State between April 2020 and March 2021.
 According to the U.S. State Department, the Borno State government continued to provide financial and in-kind support to the group during this period.

 For more information, see the U.S. State Department’s Trafficking in Persons Report and Country Reports on Human Rights Practices.
 More information on the situation in Nigeria can also be found in the U.N.
-Secretary-General on Children and Armed Conflict’s annual report and its country-specific report on Nigeria.
+Secretary-General’s annual report on Children and Armed Conflict and country-specific report on Nigeria.